junzis/pyModeS/README.rst

 Install
 -------

-To install latest version from the GitHub:
+To install the latest version development from the GitHub:

 ::